wstrinz/sandie/README.md

 5. Implement your feature or bug fix.
 6. Run `rspec`.
 If your tests fail return to step 5.
 7. Open `coverage/index.html` in your browser.
 If your changes are not completely covered by your tests, return to step 3.
+8. Add documentation for your feature or bug fix.
+9. Run `yard doc`.
+If your changes are not 100% documented, go back to step 8.
-8. Add, commit, and push your changes.
+10. Add, commit, and push your changes.
-9. Submit a pull request.
+11. Submit a pull request.